premnagdeo/Python-LinkedIn-Information-Scraper/README.md

 Useful for gathering data of a user from LinkedIn.

-Given the URL of the profile, it gets the Name, Title, Education History, Project History, Employment History, Certifications, Project, Skills, Accomplishments and Volunteering History.
+Given the URL of a LinkedIn profile, it gets the Name, Title, Education History, Project History, Employment History, Certifications, Project, Skills, Accomplishments and Volunteering History from the LinkedIn Profile.

 ## Libraries Used: